Anthony Shadid, New York Times reporter, dies in Syria

 Mr Shadid had been gathering material inside Syria before falling ill.

-Photographer and colleague Tyler Hicks said they were walking behind some horses towards the Syria-Turkey border when Mr Shadid began to show symptoms.'Extraordinary ability'
+Photographer and colleague Tyler Hicks said they were walking behind some horses towards the Syria-Turkey border when Mr Shadid began to show symptoms.

 Mr Shadid's father, Buddy Shadid, said his son had suffered from asthma all his life.